 Cape Cod Community College generally permits service animals assisting individuals with disabilities in all facilities maintained by the College.
-Therefore, an individual with a disability shall be permitted to be accompanied by his/her service animal in all areas of the College's facilities where members of the public are permitted.
+Therefore, an individual with a disability shall be permitted to be accompanied by his/her service animal in all areas of the college's facilities where members of the public are permitted.
 The College reserves the right to impose restrictions on the use of service animals on its property in order to maintain safety or to avoid disruption of College operations.

 This policy applies only to facilities owned by the College or under its control.
-Please be advised that there may be restrictions imposed on the use of service animals in non-college facilities, such as hospitals, science laboratories or other clinical or internship experience locations.
+Please be advised that there may be restrictions imposed on the use of service animals in non-college facilities, such as hospitals, science laboratories field trip venues, or other clinical or internship experience locations.
 Such restrictions are established by the individual facilities according to their own policies and procedures and the College has no control over such restrictions.

 The Americans with Disabilities Act's regulations define "service animal" as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 However, in certain instances, the use of other animals as a service animal may be permitted under other laws so please consult with the College's Disability Services Officer.